 'Emerald Green' arborvitae should be grown in USDA plant hardiness zones 2 to 7.
 Thuja is a genus native to North America.
 As you can see from the growing zones listed for it, the genus is extremely cold-hardy.
 It is encountered frequently by hikers in the forests of chilly northern Maine.
 In fact, a favorite small public garden, located in the Bar Harbor, Maine area, is called "Thuja Gardens"; the surrounding woods are filled with wild Thuja.

 Uses in Landscaping, Problems for 'Emerald Green' Arborvitae Trees

 A slim tree of medium height, 'Emerald Green' arborvitae is often planted in a row -- as a decorative hedge for a border planting, windbreak or privacy screen.
-It is big enough to act as a screen without being so big as to be overwhelming, unlike the fast-growing 'Green Giant,' which grows to be 50-60 feet tall with a a width of 12-20 feet.
+It is big enough to act as a screen without being so big as to be overwhelming, unlike the fast-growing 'Green Giant,' which grows to be 50 to 60 feet tall with a width of 12 to 20 feet.

 To create a dense privacy hedge, proper spacing is important.
-The recommendation is to space the plants 2–3 feet apart for such a hedge.
-But there is one potential drawback in such spacing: crowding can invite Keithia or Seiridium blight, because the inner leaves are subjected to insufficient air flow.
+The recommendation is to space the plants 2 to 3 feet apart for such a hedge.
+There is one potential drawback in such spacing: crowding can invite Keithia or Seiridium blight because the inner leaves are subjected to insufficient air flow.
 A 4-foot spacing represents a compromise: a little less privacy, but potentially better plant health.
 Another potential problem for the plant is being eaten by deer pests; if you have deer where you live, consider planting deer-resistant trees, instead.

 Leyland Cypress vs. 'Emerald Green' Arborvitae Trees